UPPS No. 05.02.02

 An emergency procurement (purchase) is defined in Texas Administrative Code Title 34, Part 1, Chapter 20, Subchapter C, Rule 20.32, Definitions, Definition (21), as “A situation requiring the state agency to make the procurement more quickly to prevent a hazard to life, health, safety, welfare, or property or to avoid undue additional cost to the state.”

-The director or assistant director of Procurement and Strategic Sourcing or P-card administrator has authority to exempt emergency procurements from Texas State purchasing policies and procedures.
+The office of Procurement and Strategic Sourcing has authority to exempt emergency procurements from Texas State purchasing policies and procedures.

 Whenever practical, prior to authorizing a vendor to fulfill any emergency procurement request, the originating department shall attempt to develop an estimate of the cost to obtain the goods or services identified as necessary to resolve the emergency situation.
 If the cost is reasonably expected to exceed the threshold required for competitive solicitations, the originating department shall attempt to solicit quotes, bids, proposals, offers or other expressions of interest.